Mission & Values

 Our mission is to provide great quality, freshly frozen, wholesome food which is ethically sourced.

 As our strapline (A Fresh Approach to Frozen Foods) states, we like to take this outlook in all that we do here at field fare, in terms of the way we work with each other, our suppliers, our stockists and of course our customers.
-We constantly look for ways to improve the way we do things by sometimes doing things a little differently, as shown by the way our loose frozen fruit, veg, bakery and fish lines are sold.
+We constantly look for ways to improve the way we do things by sometimes doing things a little differently, as shown by the way our loose frozen fruit, frozen veg, frozen bakery and frozen fish lines are sold.

 Supporting British Farmers